SkoolNotes/Taproot/2020ISOS101/KBhISOS101StrongInference.md

 > When we make a single hypothesis, we become attached to it

-* Problem in hypothesis exists in not having mulitple hypothesis
+* Conflict with background and not hypotheses arises in not having multiple possible hypothesis
+    * Traditional models of strong induction require the existence of multiple hypotheses
     *